MUSEQuBES: Physical conditions, origins, and multi-element abundances of the circumgalactic medium of an isolated, star-forming dwarf galaxy at z=0.57: Results

 \subsection{Absorbing circumgalactic medium}

 The archival COS spectra of \HE\ provide an opportunity to study the CGM of the dwarf galaxy at a projected distance of 28 kpc, which corresponds to approximately half of the dwarf galaxy's estimated virial radius.
 At $z=0.5723$, a suite of absorption features including the \ion{H}{1} Lyman series and ions of carbon, nitrogen, and oxygen shift into the observed spectral window.
-The dwarf galaxy's CGM is detected in strong \ion{H}{1} absorption in \ion{H}{1} Ly$\beta, \gamma$, and $\delta$, and metal ions including \ion{O}{3} $\lambda 832$, \ion{O}{4} $\lambda 787$, \ion{C}{3} $\lambda 977$, and the \ion{O}{6} $\lambda\lambda 1031, 1037$ doublet.
+The dwarf galaxy's CGM is detected in strong \ion{H}{1} absorption in \ion{H}{1} Ly$\beta, \gamma$, and $\delta$, and metal ions including \ion{O}{3} $\lambda 832$, \ion{O}{4} $\lambda 787$, \ion{C}{3} $\lambda 977$, and the \ion{O}{6} $\lambda\lambda 1031, 1037$ doublet, as well as a weak detection of \ion{S}{5} $\lambda$786.
 The continuum-normalized absorption spectra for each of these transitions are plotted as a function of line-of-sight velocity relative to the dwarf galaxy ($\Delta v$) in Figure \ref{figure:absorption}.
-The red side of the \ion{H}{1} Ly$\beta$ associated with the dwarf is contaminated by Ly$\alpha$ from a strong \ion{H}{1} system at $z\approx 0.327$ which is well constrained by higher order Lyman series lines.
-To visualize the \ion{H}{1} Ly$\beta$ associated with the dwarf, we fit the contaminating system and divided the COS spectrum by the best-fit model.
+The red side of the \ion{H}{1} Ly$\beta$ associated with the dwarf (at velocities $\Delta v\gtrsim 70$ \kms) is contaminated by Ly$\alpha$ from a strong \ion{H}{1} system at $z\approx 0.327$ which is well constrained by higher order Lyman series lines (see Appendix \ref{appendix:contamination}).